Sacred Rage Project

 Sacred Rage roars through me into the fire.
 Out with drum beat, dancing in dirt, stamping through leaves, diving into a freezing cold river,

+Rolling in the salt waves.
 It stirs me.
 Brings forth hot energy through my belly,

 Energises me, unites me..